octopus-network/octopus-appchain-anchor/README.md

     pub validator_account_id_mapping: LookupMap<AccountIdInAppchain, AccountId>,
     /// The custom settings for appchain.
     pub appchain_settings: LazyOption<AppchainSettings>,
+    /// The anchor settings for appchain.
+    pub anchor_settings: LazyOption<AnchorSettings>,
     /// The protocol settings for appchain anchor. pub protocol_settings: LazyOption<ProtocolSettings>,
     /// The state of the corresponding appchain.